Motivations and Inspiration for the Creation of Mezzacello

 Collateral Damages

 One very cold winter the power went out for a week.
 I needed power to eat; the pump that forced pressurized feed into my stomach had no battery backup.
 I couldn’t get the feed to go into my stomach without a pressurized pump.
-I went four days trying to get feed into my stomach before a friend offered me a gas-powered generator.
+No electricity became an existential threat.

 It was then that I asked my dads if I could stay with them.
 They had electricity.
 I needed power to get nutrients that I could hardly afford and required a prescription to obtain.